 Knowing where your brand sits on Maslow’s hierarchy of needs has one additional benefit.
-It can increase the success of regional and global launches by identifying cultures with similar levels of a specific need.
+It can increase the success of regional and global launches by identifying groups and cultures with similar levels of a specific need.

-#4 Make your customer everyone’s responsibility
+#4 Make your customers everyone’s responsibility

 #5 Plan for the unthinkable

-#7 Expand your innovation thinking
+#7 Expand your thinking about innovation

 #8 Stop testing your communications to death

-If you spent more time and resources reviewing how to connect with your customer, and then reviewed early stage work up-stream with them, you would be more likely to develop winners.
+If you spent more time and resources reviewing how to connect with your customers, and then tested early stage work up-stream with them, you would be more likely to develop winners.